 Appeals must be filed with the consent-granting authority, accompanied by reasons for the appeal and the fee required by the OLT or local appeal body.

 The powers of the Ontario Land Tribunal or a local appeal body if one is established

 When a decision is appealed, the OLT or local appeal body may hold a hearing where you may have the chance to present your case.
 They can make any decision that the consent-granting authority could have made on the application.

 The OLT or local appeal body also has the power to dismiss an appeal without holding a hearing.
-For more information, see section 6, Local Planning Appeal Tribunal.
+For more information, see section 6, Ontario Land Tribunal.

 Appealing a planning decision is a serious matter.
 It can take time, effort and in some cases, money, for everyone involved.